search

 Kansas’ mature to over-mature canopy has been degraded by repetitive storms, drought, and flooding over the last decade, along with an invasion of emerald ash borer and other biotic threats and issues.
 This declining canopy continues to increase the number of defective and potentially hazardous public trees.
 Many smaller rural communities lack the funding to properly address hazardous and dead or dying trees.

-The Kansas Forest Service Community Forestry Program is releasing grant funds to assist with hazard tree removals in rural communities.
+This October the Kansas Forest Service Community Forestry Program is planning to release grant funds to assist with hazard tree removals in rural communities.
 This is a competitive process with eight total awards available ranging from $5,000 to $9,500.
 The grant requires a 50/50 match.
 Eligible communities need to have a population of 50,000 or less.
+Last year’s application is below to allow future applicants to understand more about this opportunity.